timosalm/tap-overview-workshop/workshop/content/exercises/Cartographer-SC-Use.md

 url: https://cartographer.sh/docs/v0.2.0/reference/workload/#workload
 ```

-There are also **params** which you can configure that will be used through the supplychain.
+There are also **params** which you can configure that will be used through the ootb supplychains or can be used for inputs of custom supply chains.
 ```terminal:execute
 command: kubectl eksporter "clusterconfigtemplate,clusterimagetemplates,clusterruntemplates,clustersourcetemplates,clustersupplychains,clustertemplates,clusterdelivery,ClusterDeploymentTemplate" |  grep "param("
 clear: true